CybertronianFan/Face-Tracking-Car/README.md

-# Face-Tracking-Car
+# Autonomous Face Tracking Rover

-This repository outlines the process of my making a car, which follows faces.
+This repository outlines the process of my making a rover, which follows faces.
+This works by the Raspberry Pi tracking faces using a Haar Cascade model and communicating to the Arduino to move the motors accordingly based off of the face's horizontal offset from the webcam.
 Make sure to follow all of the steps.